Updating

 Benefits of the New Architecture

-• Preloading: You can create a VideoPlayer instance and begin loading a video before it's visible in the UI.
-When you're ready to display it, simply pass the player instance to a <VideoView>.
+VideoPlayerinstance and begin loading a video before it's visible in the UI.
+When you're ready to display it, simply pass the player instance to a<VideoView>. - Improved Performance: Separating the player logic from the UI rendering can lead to better performance and a more responsive application.

-• Cleaner API: The hook-based API simplifies player management and reduces boilerplate code, especially for handling the player's lifecycle.
+- Cleaner API: The hook-based API simplifies player management and reduces boilerplate code, especially for handling the player's lifecycle.

-• Full New Architecture Support: Version 7 fully embraces React Native's New Architecture, ensuring better performance and consistency.
+- Full New Architecture Support: Version 7 fully embraces React Native's New Architecture, ensuring better performance and consistency.